Atlantis-Specialist-Technologies/CAN485-WiFi-Shield/README.md

 Distributed as-is; no warranty is given.

-- Your friends at SparkFun, in collaboration with
+- Your friends at SparkFun, in collaboration with Atlantis Specialist Technologies